Which of these characters created by Stan Lee are your favourite?

 If you’re a fan of superheroes, chances are you’ve encountered the legendary work of Stan Lee.
 Known as the godfather of modern comics, Stan Lee’s influence on pop culture is monumental.
-From the bustling streets of Spider-Man’s New York to the cosmic hammer swings of Thor, Lee’s creations have transcended the pages of comic books to become pillars of global media.
+From the bustling streets of Spider-Man’s New York to the cosmic hammer swings of Thor, the characters Stan Lee created have transcended the pages of comic books to become pillars of global media.

 Presenting some of Lee’s most iconic characters that continue to inspire awe and admiration across generations.